interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/notifications_to_operator/conflict_notification_from_nonconforming_flight_same_uss.md

 - **[astm.f3548.v21.USS0005](../../../../requirements/astm/f3548/v21.md)**

 It involves a tested USS through which a control flight and conflicting flights are injected.

-This scenario skips execution and completes successfully at the setup case if a resource containing equal priority flight intents where conflicts are not allow is not provided, such as if a jurisdiction does not have any priority levels at which conflicts are not allowed.

 It assumes that the area used in the scenario is already clear of any pre-existing flights (using, for instance, PrepareFlightPlanners scenario).